by Arianna Etemadieh

 - Healthcare marketing emails have to abide by HIPAA regulations

-- Enable patient authorization for marketing email communications
+- Patients must authorize marketing email communications